marcuslim835/co-opeDown/README.md

 The 2D platformer game is set in a dreamed up world where a pair of chickens are the protagonists of the story.
 In our game, we dive deeper into the dreamscapes by solving the problems that are located on each level/stage.
 Join the chickens in their quest to travel round the world while vaccinating the bats!

 ## 3 Aim
-We hope to make a co-op game suitable for most ages to play when they feel bored, while engaging in some problem solving and bonding activities.
+We hope to make a co-op game suitable for most ages to play when they feel bored, while engaging in some intellectual and bonding activities.

 ## 4 User Stories